 people had made and burned it in the fire; then he ground it to powder,

-yet the gold itself was never destroyed.
+However, the gold itself was not destroyed.
 That gold still exists somewhere,

 because it is an element; it cannot be reduced to a simpler form without